adammcdonagh/open-task-framework/README.md

 Task definitions are validated using the JSON Schemas defined within `src/opentaskpy/config/schemas/`.
 These are split up to make them more readable.
 The top level schema for each task type is defined within the `schemas.py` file, one level above.

 At a later date, I plan to automate the creation of the JSON schema documentation.

+The task definitions themselves live under the `cfg` directory, and any number of sub directories under there to allow for grouping of tasks by whatever you like.
+Definitions can be either a plain JSON file, or a Jinja2 template.
+If a template is used, it must have the `.j2` suffix.
+JSON files may also use internal variables, this is not supported when using `.j2` task definitions.

 ## Transfers